Announcement: Welcome to our brand new Website - Members please register via community page (click on hamburger)

 Until the end of 2018, Club practice was held in the Friedrich Jahn Gymnasium on four tables, generally followed by refreshments in the bar downstairs.
 Club practice was moved to the Woodville District Table Tennis Clubrooms in 2020 following the sale of the SA German Association Flinders Street premises and relocation to a small Scout Hall in Brooklyn Park.
 This new home for the Association was not able to accommodate table tennis, hence the move to Woodville Park.

 The Club is affiliated with Table Tennis SA and a number of members compete in its winter pennant competitions, both for the Club and other table tennis clubs.
-The Club organises quite a few social activities with our annual BBQ, exchanges with other clubs and our Christmas dinners being the highlights of the year.
+The Club organises quite a few social activities with our weekly meals, exchanges with other clubs and our Christmas dinners being the highlights of the year.
 All Table tennis enthusiasts, whether beginner or “pro”, are invited to come and see us for a trial.
+Following the trial, all ongoing participating players must be Club members.

 Club History